What does it actually take to win a hackathon?

 • Test generation: AI can write basic tests faster than you can manually

 The bottleneck is no longer 'can I build this?' but 'do I know what I want?'
 Teams with clear vision can move extraordinarily fast.
 Teams with fuzzy concepts still struggle, AI or not.
+For deeper prototyping practices, see the prototyping guide.

 Be specific, structured, and iterative.
 Vague prompts get generic results.
 Include context, constraints, and examples.
 Treat AI like a fast but literal junior developer who needs clear briefs.